Michael Benson (filmmaker): Books

 Benson's second book, Far Out: A Space-Time Chronicle, was published by Abrams Books in October 2009.
 A companion volume to Beyond, Far Out covers such deep space phenomena as nebulae, star clusters, galaxies, and galaxy clusters.
 It also contains a series of short "sidebar" stories that trace various epochs of Earth history and link those periods to the main astronomical subjects of the books.
 These shorter stories are tied to the astronomical phenomena being depicted according to the light travel time between the Earth and the deep space objects in question.
 Reviewing the book for The New York Times, Dennis Overbye wrote "Actually 'exquisite' does not really do justice to the aesthetic and literary merits of the book, published in the fall...
 You can sit and look through this book for hours and never be bored by the shapes, colors and textures into which cosmic creation can arrange itself, or you can actually read the accompanying learned essays.
 Mr. Benson's prose is up to its visual surroundings, no mean feat."

 Benson's third book, Planetfall: New Solar System Visions, came out in October 2012.
 German and Japanese editions were published in the fall of 2013.
 His fourth book for Abrams, Cosmigraphics: Picturing Space Through Time, received front-page coverage in "The New York Times" when it was released in October 2014.
 Cosmigraphics surveys 4,000 years of attempts to represent the universe graphically.
 In a rarity for an illustrated book, it was a finalist for a Book Prize in the Science and Technology category at the 2014 Los Angeles Times Festival of Books.

 Cover of Benson's Space Odyssey, 2018.

 In April 2018, the fiftieth anniversary of the release of Stanley Kubrick's 1968 film 2001: A Space Odyssey, Simon & Schuster published Benson's nonfiction book Space Odyssey: Stanley Kubrick, Arthur C. Clarke, and the Making of a Masterpiece.
 Currently in print in four languages, the book was hailed as "dense, intense, detailed, and authoritative" by Tom Hanks, and "lively, exciting, and exhaustively researched" by Martin Scorsese.

 Current Work

-Michael Benson is currently working with scanning electron microscope technologies at the Canadian Museum of Nature in Ottawa on a project called Nanocosmos.
+Michael Benson completed six years of work using scanning electron microscope technologies at the Canadian Museum of Nature in Ottawa in 2024, and his book, Nanocosmos: Journeys in Electron Space (Abrams, 2025) was the latest result of this effort.
 In June 2023 he opened an initial visual sampling of this investigation into natural design at sub-millimeter scales in a museum exhibition at CosmoCaixa Barcelona.
-Nanocosmos will tour Spain and Portugal for the next few years under the auspices of The Caixa foundation.
+Nanocosmos toured Spain and Portugal for several years under the auspices of The Caixa foundation.